 We need you!
 How you can help

 We have flexible sponsorship opportunities to match your needs as a sponsor.
 Each resident will have one or several projects that can include exterior paint or touch-ups, landscaping projects such as planting trees, mowing, edging, pruning, or building planter boxes, minor repair of a fence or porch, or other projects that collectively make a significant, positive impact on the entire block.
 Participate by contributing a financial contribution, a volunteer team or both!
 Ideal sponsor teams will have 10 to 25 volunteers.
-Please refer to the application packet to register for this event and to let us know how you can contribute.

 If you are an individual wanting to get involved, we would love to have you!
 We can add you to a team to work on one of the many projects.